GSA/digitalgov.gov/content/posts/2017-07-05-making-world-war-i-relevant-today-are-wwi-propaganda-posters-the-original-meme.md

 Merriam-Webster officially defines a meme as “an idea, behavior, style, or usage that spreads from person to person within a culture.”
 But these days, most of us think of memes as those viral posts online that convey a message using a photo with text.
 They range from funny to serious to offensive, and everything in between.
 Sometimes they include a call to action, and other times they focus on creating an emotion.
 While you might think memes are so 21st century, I’d make the argument that World War I propaganda posters were the original memes.

-{{< legacy-img src="{{< link "files/2017/07/600-x-800_WWI-Back-our-Girls-Over-There.jpg" >}}" alt="A World War I poster shows an illustration of a woman working at a switchboard with the the text, Back our girls over there below her.
+{{< legacy-img src="CDN/files/2017/07/600-x-800_WWI-Back-our-Girls-Over-There.jpg" alt="A World War I poster shows an illustration of a woman working at a switchboard with the the text, Back our girls over there below her.
 The YMCA logo is on the right, and the text, United War Work Campaign, is along the bottom." >}}

 Maybe this argument sounds crazy to you, or maybe it makes perfect sense.
 Either way, it gives us a starting place for a conversation.
 It allows me to take a historic element from World War I and make it relevant today.